 I grew up in a college town in Mississippi with diverse, high-performing public schools.
 When we needed to renovate the band hall or build a new athletic field, we just issued a bond and raised the money to pay for it.
 I thought that’s how it worked everywhere until high school when I started traveling to small Mississippi Delta towns to play sports.
 Most of the schools were all black and had baseball fields without fences or dugouts.
 It deeply upset me when I saw that the segregation I’d read about it history books wasn’t history at all.

-Zooming out: in 13 months, we’ve released a dozen student-centered podcast episodes about school segregation heard by 10,000+ people, hosted four Teens Take Charge events in front of a combined 800 people, helped get more than 10 first-person student stories published in national media outlets, and facilitated regular dialogue about educational inequity between more than 25 students and top DOE and city officials.
+In just over a year, we released a dozen student-centered podcast episodes about school segregation heard by 10,000+ people, hosted four Teens Take Charge events in front of a combined 800 people, helped get more than 10 first-person student stories published in national media outlets, and facilitated regular dialogue about educational inequity between more than 25 students and top DOE and city officials.

 What is your vision for ending educational inequity in the U.S.?